Chabachib/Spam-NoSpam-Detection-Using-BERT/README.md

 PyTorch, Transformers (Provides the pre-trained BERT model and tokenizer), Scikit-learn, Pandas, Matplotlib/Seaborn, WordCloud

 ### Dataset Preparation
-We used datasets sourced from Kaggle, here's the link [Link to Dataset](https://kaggle.com/datasets/574375de5edc46f705ed8fbcd63d72430f601e22adee7fda2bc94a69ee7160b5), which consisted of two files: messages.csv (email dataset) and spam.csv (SMS dataset).
-Both datasets were loaded into pandas DataFrames using pd.read_csv() with the on_bad_lines='skip' parameter to handle any malformed rows.
-Unnecessary columns were removed from each dataset to focus on the text and corresponding labels, and the target labels were standardized to ensure consistency by mapping 0 to "ham" (not spam) and 1 to "spam".
+We used datasets sourced from Kaggle, here's the [Link to Dataset](https://kaggle.com/datasets/574375de5edc46f705ed8fbcd63d72430f601e22adee7fda2bc94a69ee7160b5), which consisted of two files: messages.csv (email dataset) and spam.csv (SMS dataset).
+Both datasets were loaded into pandas DataFrames using `pd.read_csv()` with the `on_bad_lines='skip'` parameter to handle any malformed rows.
+Unnecessary columns were removed from each dataset to focus only on the text and corresponding labels, and the target labels were standardized to ensure consistency by mapping `0` to `"ham"` (not spam) and `1` to `"spam"`.
 The column order was then rearranged for uniformity, ensuring both datasets contained a text column for the message content and a label column for classification.
 Finally, the cleaned and aligned DataFrames were concatenated into a single dataset for further analysis and modeling.

 ## 🚀 Installation